aaronparker/image-customise/docs/custom.md

 For example, you won't be able to remove the Microsoft Store shortcut from the Windows 11 Start menu.
 Therefore, if you want a full customised default Start menu, another approach is required.

-The use of `LayoutModification.json` and `LayoutModification.xml` to customise the Start menu and the Taskbar respectively can be used; however, to fully customise all shortcuts pinned to the Windows 11 Start menu, the StartMenuExperienceHost persistent state (`start.bin`) must be copied from a source machine.
+The use of `LayoutModification.json` and `LayoutModification.xml` to customise the Start menu and the Taskbar respectively can be used; however, to fully customise all shortcuts pinned to the Windows 11 Start menu, the StartMenuExperienceHost persistent state (`start2.bin`) must be copied from a source machine.
 The file is found in `%LocalAppData%\Packages\Microsoft.Windows.StartMenuExperienceHost_cw5n1h2txyewy\LocalState`.

 The solution includes a persistent state file - `Windows11Start.bin`, in addition to `LayoutModification.json` and `LayoutModification.xml`.
 These will all be copied into the appropriate destination as specified in the JSON: